Attacking Misinformation Detection Using Adversarial Examples Generated by Language Models: Related work

 Only one of the methods at InCrediblAE used an LLM model to generate rephrasings and the results were not satisfying \citep{clef-checkthat:2024:turquaz}.
 Even beyond the misinformation detection, the abilities of LLMs have not yet been fully utilised for AE generation.
-We can mention their use to perform two subtasks of the traditional word-replacement framework: word importance ranking and synonym generation \cite{10580402}.
+We can mention their use to perform two subtasks: word importance ranking and synonym generation \cite{10580402}.
 Moreover, \textit{PromptAttack} \citep{DBLP:conf/iclr/XuKLC0ZK24} involves prompting an LLM to generate AEs, which makes it similar to our work.
 However, there is an important difference: PromptAttack assumes that the AEs are produced through interaction with the same model that is its victim.
-This approach cannot be applied to the content filtering scenario, where the model is not only inaccessible, but also might not even be a generative LLM.
+This approach cannot be applied to content filtering, where the model is inaccessible and might not even be a generative LLM.

-To sum up, there has been no successful approaches to use LLMs to generate reformulations that could be used as AEs to attack credibility assessment systems.
+Beyond the search for adversarial examples, there are other ways to 'attack' LLMs, e.g. looking for prompts that make them produce a desired output (e.g. toxic text) \citep{wallace-etal-2019-universal,10.1145/3689217.3690621}.
+However, there have been no successful approaches to use LLMs to generate reformulations that could be used as AEs to attack credibility assessment systems.
 This is the aim of TREPAT.